Dallas Stars Playoff History

 1994Central42-29-13

-A. The Dallas Stars have won the Stanley Cup once, in the 1998-1999 season, when they defeated the Buffalo Sabres in a thrilling six-game series.
+A. The Dallas Stars has won the Stanley Cup once in the 1998-1999 season, defeating the Buffalo Sabres in a thrilling six-game series.

-A. Since relocating to Dallas in 1993, the Stars have made 18 playoff appearances, showcasing their consistency and competitiveness in the NHL.
+A. Since relocating to Dallas in 1993, the Stars has made 18 playoff appearances.

-A. The Dallas Stars' most recent Stanley Cup Finals appearance was in the 2019-2020 season, where they reached the finals but were ultimately defeated by the Tampa Bay Lightning in a six-game series.
+A. The Dallas Stars' most recent Stanley Cup Finals appearance was in the 2019-2020 season, where they were defeated by the Tampa Bay Lightning in a six-game series.

 Related Stories